HomadicCo/Homadic.Web/README.md

 There wasn't, however, one central repository for this information.
 A way to easily document, query, update, filter and compare this data.
 Something like most travel accommodation sites like AirBNB have...

-THe aim of Homadic is to make it easier to find great accommodation ahead of time, or even when you've hit the ground in your new city.
+The aim of Homadic is to make it easier to find great accommodation ahead of time, or even when you've hit the ground in your new city.

 ### Crowd-sourced
 Homadic is also crowd sourced allowing it to be community driven.
 All data comes from fellow remote workers and travellers who have done it all before you.